 Work on a Waterway

 Paddle a section of the Northern Forest Canoe Trail (NFCT) by joining a Waterway Work Trip, a weekend outing that gets you on the water for hands-on trail maintenance.
 Camping is arranged near work sites, and paddling time is always built in.
 There’s a $60 member and $75 non-member fee per person to cover food and other expenses, but you’ll go to bed knowing you helped make a difference, and got to paddle one of the best water trails in the world.
 Paddlers need to bring their own camping and paddling gear, but everything else is covered (space is limited to six people per work trip).
-Upcoming projects include: erosion control at Raquette Falls Carry, near Saranac Lake, N.Y.; enhancing a portage corridor around the rapids below Pontook Dam along the Androscoggin River in Dummer, N.H.; trail improvements at Long Falls Dam Carry in Dead River Township, Maine; and installing 50 feet of bog bridging at Indian Stream Carry on Maine’s Allagash Wilderness Waterway. northernforestcanoerrail.org — TK
+Upcoming projects include: erosion control at Raquette Falls Carry, near Saranac Lake, N.Y.; enhancing a portage corridor around the rapids below Pontook Dam along the Androscoggin River in Dummer, N.H.; trail improvements at Long Falls Dam Carry in Dead River Township, Maine; and installing 50 feet of bog bridging at Indian Stream Carry on Maine’s Allagash Wilderness Waterway. northernforestcanoerrail.org — EB

 Take a Tammy Trip